juice-shop/pwning-juice-shop/part1/happy-path.md

-# Walking the "Happy Path"
+# Walking the "happy path"